 When it comes to planning for healthcare costs, your medical and spending history is key.
 “The best place to start in determining how much to budget for healthcare costs is to look at how much you actually spent on healthcare previously,” suggests CPA and personal finance blogger Logan Allec.

 You can start by reviewing all of your receipts from your insurance company and healthcare providers and going through your bank and credit card statements to flag any healthcare costs you paid out of pocket over the past year, Allec says.
 (If you didn’t save all of last year’s receipts, don’t stress.
 You can contact your insurance and healthcare providers for documentation.)
 The final number you come up with is a good start for determining your annual fixed and routine healthcare expenses.
 (Those unexpected curveballs mentioned earlier?
 See tip 3.)

 When budgeting for healthcare costs, Allec also says to anticipate if you’ll have any extra costs this year that you didn’t encounter last year.
 For example, are you scheduling a surgical procedure or expecting a child?
 Make sure you understand how much you will have to pay out of pocket by reviewing exactly what your insurance covers annually, and factor that into your plan for healthcare costs.

-Once you’ve estimated your annual healthcare costs, consider how you prioritize them against your other essential expenses, says Todd Christensen, blogger and financial educator from Money Fit.
+Once you’ve estimated your annual healthcare costs, consider how you prioritize them against your other essential expenses, says Todd Christensen, blogger and financial educator.